hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-use-an-api-access-token-for-hpe-greenlake-for-compute-ops-management.md

 ![GreenLake Create Credential Dialog](/img/glcp_create_cred_dialog.png "GreenLake Create Credential Dialog")

 7. The **Credentials Created** Screen displays your credentials.
 8. Next, you must copy the **Client Secret** to a safe and secure location.
-HPE GLCP does not store your **Client Secret**.
-Select the Copy icon to save your information.
+HPE GreenLake does not store your **Client Secret**.
+Select the **copy icon** to save your information.
 9. Click the **Close** button to continue.

 ![GreenLake Copy Credential](/img/glcp_create_cred_copy.png "GreenLake Copy Credential")

-## Generating an Access Token
+## Generating an access token

 Once you have created credentials, you can view their details on the API page.
 This token has a limited lifespan and will no longer work after a few hours.
 Using this method, you will need to return to the page to generate another token after it has expired.
+The access token expires after 120 minutes.

 1. Click the arrow next to the credential name to display the credential details.
 It allows you to **Generate Access Token**.
 2. Click **Generate Access Token** to continue.
 The Generated Access Token screen displays.